-Other acquired intangible assets are amortized using the straight-line method over their estimated useful lives of eight months to ten years.
-Amortization expense related to other acquired intangible assets was \$18.7 million, \$19.4 million and \$9.5 million for the fiscal years ended March 30, 2012, April 1, 2011 and April 2, 2010, respectively.
+During fiscal years 2013 and 2012, the Company's goodwill decreased by approximately \$0.5 million and \$0.1 million, respectively, related to the effects of foreign currency translation recorded within the Company's government systems and commercial networks segments.
+Other acquired intangible assets are amortized using the straight-line method over their estimated useful lives of three to ten years, which is not materially different from the economic benefit method.
+Amortization expense related to other acquired intangible assets was \$15.6 million, \$18.7 million and \$19.4 million for the fiscal years ended March 29, 2013, March 30, 2012 and April 1, 2011, respectively.